-Where did the Spanish Robledo family come from?
-What is the Spanish Robledo family crest and coat of arms?
-When did the Robledo family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Robledo family history?The distinguished surname Robledo is a proud sign of a rich and ancient ancestry.
+The distinguished surname Robledo is a proud sign of a rich and ancient ancestry.
 The original bearer of the name Robledo, which is a local surname, once lived, held land, or was born in the beautiful region of Spain.
 In Spain, hereditary surnames were adopted according to fairly general rules and, during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
 The Robledo family originally lived in the village named Robles, which was located in the judicial district of Murias in the province of Leon.
 This place-name was originally derived from the Spanish word robles, which means oak, and it indicates that the originally bearer of this name resided near oak trees.

 Spelling variations of this family name include: Robles, de Robles, Roble, Robleda, Robledo, de Robledo, Robledano, Robledillo, de Robledillo, Robreño, Robreno, Robreda, de Robreda, Robredo, de Robredo, Robredillo and many more.

-Another 72 words (5 lines of text) are included under the topic Early Robledo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Robledo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: